Evidence of a dark and inglorious period in the history of Italy can be seen on buildings and monuments throughout Rome!

 Lictor (1st century CE), Vatican Museums

-The fasces were a bundle of elm rods, bound together with an axe; it was carried by the lictors, officials who attended magistrates wherever they went.
+In ancient Rome, the fasces was a bundle of elm rods and an axe, bound together with strips of leather.
+It was carried by the lictors, officials who attended magistrates wherever they went.
 Lictors preceded a magistrate in an ordered line, with the primus lictor (the principal lictor) directly in front of him.
 The number of lictors varied according to the rank of the magistrate.
 The fasces, which were about 1.5 metres long, were held in a lictor's left hand and rested on his left shoulder.

 Fast forward to late 19th century Italy and the name fasces had come to be used by a number of political groups of varying political persuasions.
 In 1919, Benito Mussolini founded the Fasci Italiani di Combattimento, which, in 1921, became the Partito Nazionale Fascista (National Fascist Party).